 Checking your credit score and analyzing your credit report are two key steps in maintaining or improving your credit score.
 If you find that your credit score has dropped, it’s important to examine your credit report carefully and figure out the cause behind it.
-Sometimes, you could discover a delinquent account bringing your credit score down or a mistake on your report, or a fraudulent behaviour.
+Sometimes, you could discover a delinquent account bringing your credit score down or a mistake on your report, or fraudulent behavior.
 If you’ve noticed any of these errors in your credit report, it’s essential to fix them as soon as possible.
 Even if your credit score remains stable, it’s a good idea to go through your entire credit report once a year to ensure everything is right.

 What is Credit Report?

 A credit report is a consolidated financial report that contains the consumer’s CIBIL Score and credit summary, as well as personal details, contact information, employment data, and loan account information.
 Banks and other financial institutions use credit reports as one of the most important factors when extending credit or loans.

 Any incorrect details or mistakes on your credit report will negatively impact your ability to obtain credit in the future.
 Hence, it’s crucial to double-check your credit report for mistakes.